Stuart Davis (golfer)

 Stuart Davis (born 24 August 1973) is an English professional golfer.

-Davis turned professional unusually late in life, in 2001.
+Career

+In 2001, at the advanced age of 28, Davis turned professional.
 He soon earned a place on the second-tier Challenge Tour, where he played for several years with some success, including three runner-up finishes.
 In 2008, he was runner-up at the Kazakhstan Open; this ultimately earned Davis a place on the European Tour for 2009 as he took the 20th and final place in the standings, thanks to a missed putt by rival Marco Ruiz.
 However, his debut season was unsuccessful and he returned to the lower tier.